Disputes among company shareholders, and between shareholders and company leadership, are not uncommon.

 We have experience acting for shareholders and company directors to resolve disputes.

-Our Brisbane civil litigation lawyers will advise you on the proper course to take if:
+Our Brisbane commercial litigation lawyers will advise you on the proper course to take if:

 If you are in a dispute or anticipate that a dispute may arise, contact us for legal advice.